ippontech/blog-usa/posts/process-csvs-from-amazon-s3-using-apache-flink-jhipster-and-kubernetes.md

 image:
 ---

 [Apache Flink](https://flink.apache.org/) is one of the latest distributed Big Data frameworks with a goal of replacing Hadoop's MapReduce.
 [Apache Spark](https://spark.apache.org/) is "very" similar to Flink but where Flink shines is by being able to process streams of data in real time.
-Spark on the other hand can only do batch processing and lack of stream processing capabilities.
+Spark, on the other hand, can only do batch processing and lacks stream processing capabilities.
 Real time data streaming is now basically everywhere and a lot of companies are upgrading their existing infrastructure to support it.
 If you are looking to stream data or simply want to integrate a new framework built for data streaming, Apache Flink is a real option.

 In this blog post, I will explain how a local Flink cluster running on Kubernetes can be used to process data stored on Amazon S3.
 The data is coming from [the CDC](https://data.cdc.gov/browse?tags=covid-19) website and the goal is to join them to correlate the number of vaccine doses with COVID-19 cases/deaths.
 All the code used in this blog post is available at this [GitHub repository](https://github.com/Falydoor/blog-flink).